 What is Comprehensible Input?
 How do we Use It?

-Comprehensible Input has been proven to be one of the most effective methods and forms of learning a new language.
+Comprehensible Input in Virtual Learning has been proven to be one of the most effective methods and forms of learning a new language.
 What is it?
 According to “Teaching English”, “Comprehensible input is language input that can be understood by listeners despite them not understanding all the words and structures in it.
 It is described as one level above that of the learners if it can only just be understood.”
 (Teaching English)

 What Do Teachers Do?